7 (Beach House album): Release and promotion

 Beach House performing at the 7 tour in Oslo in October 2018.

-The band released "Lemon Glow" on February 15, 2018, and announced it as the lead single from 7, whose album title wasn't revealed until a month later, and stated would be released "later this spring" of the same year.
+On February 15, 2018, after a half-year break following the release of B-Sides and Rarities (2017), the band released a new song, "Lemon Glow", and announced it as the lead single from their then-untitled seventh album, which they said would be released during the spring that year.
 A "groovy checkered" visualizer was released to accompany the single on the same day.
-They eventually announced the album as 7, unveiling its album cover and track list in addition, on March 7, 2018, and also announced that they would embark a world tour in support of the album, which began on April 30 in Chattanooga, Tennessee and concluded on October 20, 2018, in Dublin.
+On March 7, 2018, the band officially announced the release of their seventh album, which would be titled 7, unveiling its album cover, track list and an accompanying world tour in addition; the tour would begin on April 30 in Chattanooga, Tennessee and conclude on October 20, 2018, in Dublin.
 On the same day, they released its second single and its accompanying visualizer, "Dive", and set a pre-order for the album.
 They released "Dark Spring" as the album's third single on April 2, of the same year, alongside a music video directed by Zia Anger.
 On April 27, 2018, two weeks prior to the release of the album, an exclusive stream of 7 was accessible, via Sub Pop's website, to Sub Pop customers who pre-ordered the album.
 "Black Car" was released as the fourth single on May 2, 2018, along with its accompanying visualizer.

 7 was officially released on CD, vinyl, cassette, digital download and streaming services on May 11, 2018, through Sub Pop worldwide, Bella Union in Europe and Mistletone in Australia/New Zealand, respectively.
 An accompanying animated album visualizer, which was entirely directed by San Charoenchai, was uploaded to the band's YouTube channel upon the album's release, with each song being accompanied by psychedelic animations in black and white.
 Days after the album's release, Beach House performed a live in-studio session on KCRW in Los Angeles on May 15.
 They also performed "Drunk in LA" as musical guests on Jimmy Kimmel Live! the following day.
 An accompanying music video for "Black Car" was directed by Legrand's brother, Alistair Legrand, and was released on June 18.
 A music video for "Drunk in LA", which was directed by Peter Kember, co-producer of 7, was released on September 11, 2018, with a Sonic Boom remix of "Black Car" being released on the same day.
 On October 23, 2018, the band released a limited edition 7-inch vinyl of "Lose Your Smile", containing a new track from the recording sessions of 7 titled "Alien" as its B-side.
 It was sold during the band's European tour, in dates from September to October.
 In addition, a visualizer for "Alien" was uploaded on the same day, which was directed by Charoenchai, and was also released as a standalone single to digital download and streaming services.
 On the same day, they announced later Australian tour dates, which included shows between February and March 2019.